Adam-Behun/supervised-machine-learning/titanic-competition/submission/notes.md

 ## Random Forest

+When implementing Random Forest I did a couple chagnes to my dataset.
+This changes included

+I spent the most time on random forest implementation and I think that the data preparation was really thorough and helped me achieve a score of

 ## Logistic Regression

-My highest score, 0.78708, was accomplished using logistic regression.
-It is  classification problem and also there are only two classes which makes is suitable to try logistic regression.
+My highest score using logistic regression was 0.78708.
+It is  classification problem and also there are only two classes which makes is suitable to try logistic regression (binary classification).

 # Model Training